The PortablE language & compiler

 3.If you got your old program to compile, you can now take the generated target code (which will be C++ unless you said otherwise), and use it with a 'real' compiler.
 Run the program to see if it works.
 If not, then check your E code for assumptions which may no-longer be true, and if that fails then try debugging the generated (C++) code (in case that contains a mistake).

-Note that some C++ compilers will give errors like "cast from 'char*' to 'XXX' loses precision" or "cast to pointer from integer of different size" when you use the OptAmigaE switch.
-The solution is to also use the OptNoPtrToChar switch.
-If this option fails to solve the errors, then please let me know.
+It USED to be the case that some C++ compilers gave errors like "cast from 'char*' to 'XXX' loses precision" or "cast to pointer from integer of different size" when you used the OptAmigaE switch.
+This should no-longer happen, but if it still does then please let me know (although a work-around is to use the OptNoPtrToChar switch).

 If an untyped variable is treated as an array, you will usually need to change that variable's type to ARRAY OF CHAR.